Nate-Wilkins/react-discord-presence/README.md

 - Support for Spotify.
 - Support for overflow in activities & activity details?
 Should this be a custom scrollbar?
 - Add tails to hover popovers.
+- Flatten CSS and image assets in distributable.

 ### Accessor